SAREC-Lab/sUAS-UseCases/usecases/general_exceptions/GeofenceIncursion.md

 **Pre-Conditions**

-- A [failsafe] action has been established prior to flight to automatically activate RTL (Return to Launch) or [land in place] if the UAV breaches the geofence.
+- A failsafe action has been established prior to flight to automatically activate RTL (Return to Launch) or land in place if the UAV breaches the geofence.
 - The UAV was launched from within the geofence
-- The Geofence has been established correctly around the intended flight path of the UAV.
+- The geofence has been established correctly around the intended flight path of the UAV.

 **Post Conditions**

 Success end condition

-Either:
-- The UAV does not fly outside of the geofence during its mission
+The UAV does not fly outside of the geofence during its mission

 Failure end condition:

-- The UAV flies outside the geofence.
+The UAV flies outside the geofence.

 **Trigger**

-The UAV is armed and a Geofence alert (i.e., either [Approaching_Geofence] or [Geofence_breach] occur.
+The UAV is armed and a geofence alert (i.e., either`[APPROACHING_GEOFENCE]` or `[GEOFENCE_BREACH]`) occur.

 ## Main Scenario

-1. DroneResponse responds to the `[APPROACHING_GEOFENCE]` battery alarm
+1. DroneResponse responds to the `[APPROACHING_GEOFENCE]` alarm
    * 1.1 The runtime monitoring system detects that the UAV is approaching the geofence
    * 1.2 The runtime monitoring system raises an alert
    * 1.3 The current flight route is cancelled
-   * 1.4 The alert is displayed in the UI in order to notify the RPIC of the low battery warning for the UAV
+   * 1.4 The alert is displayed in the UI in order to notify the RPIC of the geofence warning for the UAV
    * 1.5 The system either:
       * 1.5.1 Reroutes the UAV so that it avoids flying close to the geofence
       * 1.5.2 The operator intervenes and issues a new flight command to the UAV

 2. The UAV detects a `[GEOFENCE_BREACH]`
     * 2.1 The The failsafe mechanism is activated according to the UAVs preconfiguration (e.g. RTL or land in place)